 The growth of global digitization is so vast that cyber threats are beginning to outpace human scale or capability.
 The enterprise attack surface is massive and continuously growing in direct proportion to cloud computing, sophisticated networking, system portability, online transactions, coordinated networks, and interlinked servers.
 As a response to this unprecedented pace, cybersecurity tools reinforced with Artificial Intelligence (AI) have emerged.
 But can AI in cybersecurity solutions really help mitigate breaches and reinforce your cybersecurity defenses?

 We know cyber attackers are using AI to perform distributed denial of service (DDoS) attacks.
-These incidents have taught network security officials that employing AI in their digital ecosystems will help identify vulnerable spots, especially if they deal with big data and strategies accordingly.
+These incidents have taught network security officials that AI in cybersecurity and in the digital ecosystems will help identify vulnerable spots, especially if they deal with big data and strategies accordingly.

-AI gathers data and applies logic to find connections between risks, such as infected files, strange IP (Internet Protocol) addresses, and cyber threats posed by individuals from within the organization, former employees, partners, etc. Because these logical and data-driven insights are real-time or near real-time, cybersecurity specialists can respond to risks of cyberattacks and vulnerabilities up to 60 times faster.
+AI gathers data and applies logic to find connections between risks, such as infected files, strange IP (Internet Protocol) addresses, and cyber threats posed by individuals from within the organization, former employees, partners, etc. These AI-gathered, logical and data-driven insights are real-time or near real-time, therefore cybersecurity specialists can respond to risks of cyberattacks and vulnerabilities up to 60 times faster.

-AI and machine learning (ML) have become a preferred combination for scrutinizing information and network security threats, making it easier to analyze big data and malware trends.
-For example, cybersecurity experts can detect and study malware ranging from zero-day vulnerabilities, risk behavior, phishing, and malicious code downloads.
-AI and ML can also work together to proactively report any deviation from the previously reported hacker mannerism or established hacking norms.
-The combination also helps cybersecurity professionals continuously update their strategies to safeguard against other risks.
+Moreover, machine learning in cybersecurity has also added greater value.
+As a combination, AI and machine learning (ML) have become a preferred combination for scrutinizing information and network security threats, making it easier to analyze big data and malware trends.
+Examples of ML and AI in cybersecurity includes: cybersecurity experts can detect and study malware ranging from zero-day vulnerabilities, risk behavior, phishing, and malicious code downloads.
+The combined efforts AI and ML helps to proactively report any deviation from the previously reported hacker mannerism or established hacking norms.
+Further, this also ensures cybersecurity professionals continuously update their strategies to safeguard against other risks.

-Why do organizations prefer artificial intelligence-backed cybersecurity systems?
+Why do organizations prefer artificial intelligence in cybersecurity?

 Rule-based detection systems to handle any false positive results during attacks